-Nancy S.Fagley’s research focuses on two areas: decision making and positive psychology.
-In the area of decision making, her research focuses on identifying moderators of the effect of framing on choice.
+Nancy S.Fagley is a core faculty member in the APA & NASP approved School Psychology Program.
+Her research focuses on two areas: decision making and positive psychology.
+In the area of decision making, her research focuses on identifying moderators of the framing effect of choice, which is predicted by prospect theory.
 To date, she has identified task, scenario, and individual difference variables that moderate the occurrence of framing effects on risky choices.
-In the area of positive psychology, her research focuses on appreciation and its relation to well being.
-In collaboration with one of her doctoral students, she developed and validated an instrument to measure individual differences in appreciativeness and demonstrated that appreciativeness significantly contributes to positive affect and life satisfaction, even after controlling for individual differences in dispositional optimism.
-She also demonstrated that appreciation makes a significant contribution to life satisfaction and social support even after controlling for individual differences in the Big 5 personality traits and trait gratitude.Dr.
-Fagley has served on the editorial board of Journal of Applied School Psychology and as a reviewer for a number of scholarly journals including Psychological Bulletin,Organizational Behavior and Human Decision Processes, Journal of Behavioral Decision Making, Personality and Individual Differences, and Psychological Science.
+In the area of positive psychology, her research focuses on appreciation and its relation to well-being.
+In collaboration with one of her doctoral students, she has developed and validated an instrument to measure individual differences in appreciation.
+Her research has demonstrated that greater tendency to feel appreciation significantly contributes to life satisfaction, even after controlling for individual differences in the Big 5 personality factors and trait gratitude.Dr.
+Fagley currently serves on the editorial board of the Journal of Behavioral Decision Making and previously served on the editorial board of the Journal of Applied School Psychology and as a reviewer for a number of scholarly journals including Psychological Bulletin,Organizational Behavior and Human Decision Processes, and Psychological Science.
+She teaches courses on statistical methods and advanced statistics and research design.